 Complete 30 hours of professional development during your three-year certification period.

 After each PDH-earning event, submit the credits using this form

 In addition to the electronic master file for your recertification credits, the Commission recommends that every candidate should also maintain your own records of continuing education units during the three years between recertification renewals.

-When will I get my recertification?
+When will I get my certification renewal?

 A certain number of certified professionals are randomly chosen for an audit of continuing professional development.
 If you are audited, you will receive notification by mail indicating that you will need to submit copies of the original PDH documentation which you received from the training provider or instructor when you completed the training or course.

 With this in mind, keep copies of your PDH materials for at least one year after your recertification expiration date.

 Need help?
 Feel free to contact us here.